-The lowest socio economic classes spend a significantly higher share of their time watching online videos.
+The lowest socioeconomic classes spend a significantly higher share of their time watching online videos.

-|Socio Economic||Sec A||Sec B||Sec C||Sec D/E||Average|
+|Socio-Economic||Sec A||Sec B||Sec C||Sec D/E||Average|

 |Time spent in hours||1.18||1.25||1.19||1.59||1.30|

 Smart TVs are also the next preference for OTT consumption content over big screens.
-With the data furnished through AI, OTTs can utilise every facet of the content ecosystem – ascertaining why or when customer gaze through their eyeballs towards particular programming.
+With the data furnished through AI, OTTs can utilize every facet of the content ecosystem – ascertaining why or when customers gaze through their eyeballs towards particular programming.
 The more information available in gritty, the more content can be accommodated to make the video more pleasing for viewing purposes.
 The ability to optimize AI for customized content and brand experiences act as a medium to offer perspective insights to individual audiences.